 Additionally, analysing the relative abundance of the core cryospheric genera for each primer pair and cryospheric ecosystem, we found that ice and snow microbiomes were associated with the highest proportions of core genera (23.05% and 24.8% for PP1 and PP2, respectively) (Fig. 3D).
 In contrast, the marine cryospheric microbiome is only marginally composed of these genera (16.9% and 13.3% for PP1 and PP2, respectively).
 This pattern is in line with our unconstrained ordination analysis (Fig. 3B) and suggests that snow and ice represent “endmember” cryospheric systems, while the cryospheric component of the microbiome dissipates in downstream freshwaters, soils and the coastal ocean.
 Furthermore, the alpha-diversity was higher in terrestrial (Shannon H = 3.67), marine (H = 3.25) and freshwater (H = 2.99) ecosystems than in snow and ice (H = 2.86), corresponding to increasing contributions of ancillary taxa to their microbiomes (Extended data Table 5).
 These differences in diversity are likely attributable to environmental gradients characterized by more diverse energy sources and niches, such as when moving from snow and ice to aquatic and soil ecosystems.
 Our analyses revealed compositional patterns of the cryospheric microbiome suggesting that snow-dominated and ice ecosystems (e.g., mountain glaciers, ice sheets) may serve as a source of cold-adapted bacterial diversity, upon losing which the ‘downstream’ diversity may become threatened as well.

 Functional potential of the cryospheric microbiome.
-The adaptive and survival strategies of microorganisms to the extreme environmental conditions of the cryosphere have received substantial attention over the last years32–3429–31.
-For example, genomic insights from bacterial cultures have revealed mechanisms of thermal adaptation linked to bulk genomic features, such as GC content and genome size3532.
-Moreover, genome streamlining has been shown to be a relevant evolutionary force in the cryosphere3430.
-Therefore, we analysed the GC content and genome size of 13,414 reference genome sequences from the NCBI Refseq genomes database3633 to investigate shared properties of cryospheric genera, and to provide a framework to contrast future cryospheric metagenomic results.
-By comparing these reference genomes representing 660 bacterial genera present in our taxonomic analyses (29.8% of which are cryospheric genera according to our differential abundance analysis), we found that the cryospheric genera had a significantly higher GC content (Fig. 2D; Wilcoxon test, Holm adj. p = 0.0011, median difference = 8.8%) compared to the non-cryospheric genera; a pattern also supported by an enrichment in sequences that encode GC-rich amino acids (e.g., Alanine, Arginine, Glycine) (Extended data Figure 3, Extended data Table 6).
-Therefore, our findings suggest that cryospheric genera indeed share an elevated GC content3736, in line with reports on cold adapted Synechococcus (SynAce01)3837 and Actinobacteria3938.
-We also report that the average genome size of cryospheric genera is closely bracketed by published values for psychrophilic bacteria4034.
+The adaptive and survival strategies of microorganisms to the extreme environmental conditions of the cryosphere have received substantial attention over the last years32–34.
+For example, genomic insights from bacterial cultures have revealed mechanisms of thermal adaptation linked to bulk genomic features, such as GC content and genome size35.
+Moreover, genome streamlining has been shown to be a relevant evolutionary force in the cryosphere34.
+Therefore, we analysed the GC content and genome size of 13,414 reference genome sequences from the NCBI Refseq genomes database36 to investigate shared properties of cryospheric genera, and to provide a framework to contrast future cryospheric metagenomic results.
+By comparing these reference genomes representing 660 bacterial genera present in our taxonomic analyses (29.8% of which are cryospheric genera according to our differential abundance analysis), we found that the cryospheric genera had a significantly higher GC content (Extended data Figure 3B; Wilcoxon test, Holm adj. p = 0.0011, median difference = 8.8%) compared to the other genera; a pattern also supported by an enrichment in sequences that encode GC-rich amino acids (e.g., Alanine, Arginine, Glycine) (Extended data Figure 3A, Extended data Table 6).
+Therefore, our findings suggest that cryospheric genera indeed share an elevated GC content37, in line with reports on cold adapted Synechococcus (SynAce01)38 and Actinobacteria39.
+We also report that the average genome size of cryospheric genera is closely bracketed by published values for psychrophilic bacteria40.